dmitrishastin/SAF/doc/README.md

 ## Additional tractogram-wise modules

-Any modules that require whole-brain tractogram processing before the tractogram is reduced to SAF-specific streamlines are executed here.
-Currently more of a placeholder, it enables allocation of whole-brain tractogram weights to individual streamlines (input: `sl_weights`) and application of maximum streamline length filter (input: `maxlen`) that is enforced after any whole-brain processing takes place.
-Once this processing is complete, streamlines that do not terminate in non-neocortical grey matter are no longer handled.
+Any modules that require whole-brain tractogram processing before the tractogram is reduced to SAF-specific streamlines are meant to be executed here.
+Currently more of a placeholder for the future, it currently enables allocation of whole-brain tractogram weights to individual streamlines (input: `sl_weights`) and application of maximum streamline length filter (input: `maxlen`) that is enforced after any whole-brain processing takes place.

 ## GWG filter